top of page

 Understanding the Tattoo Process

 On the day of your tattoo appointment, make sure you are well-rested and hydrated.
 Depending on the size, tattoos can take anywhere from 30 minutes to several hours.
-For instance, a simple small tattoo may only take 45 minutes, while a full sleeve could take multiple sessions and several hours each time.
+For example, a simple small tattoo may only take 45 minutes, while a full sleeve could take multiple sessions.

 Your artist will use a stencil to provide you with a preview on your skin before inking begins.
 Expect to hear the buzzing of the tattoo machine.
 Pain can vary widely; many first-timers rate the discomfort somewhere between a scratch and a sharp pinch.